 Another implication of imposing unenforceable conditions is that it can lead to wasted time and resources.
 POs expressed frustration with conditions that are "extra words on a form that really can't be enforced" (A2-1).
 Attempting to impose unenforceable conditions diverts POs' attention from focusing on conditions they can meaningfully monitor and enforce, resulting in an inefficient use of limited resources.

-In light of these challenges posed by unenforceable conditions, the presence of such conditions stresses the need for and the importance of trust as a means to supervise.
-When probation conditions are unenforceable, officers must rely on the client's word "because all I can do is ask the person", necessitating building positive rapport that improves compliance, program participation, and reduce reoffending (Friedmann et al., 2008; Mowen et al., 2018; Petersilia, 2007; Sarver et al., 2015; Sloas et al., 2019; Solomon et al., 2008; Taxman et al., 2015; Wodahl et al., 2011).
+Considering these challenges posed by unenforceable conditions, the presence of such conditions stresses the need for and the importance of trust as a means to supervise.
+When probation conditions are unenforceable, officers must rely on the client's word "because all I can do is ask the person," necessitating building positive rapport that improves compliance, program participation, and reduce reoffending (Friedmann et al., 2008; Mowen et al., 2018; Petersilia, 2007; Sarver et al., 2015; Sloas et al., 2019; Solomon et al., 2008; Taxman et al., 2015; Wodahl et al., 2011).

 Conditions that are difficult or impossible to monitor may undermine the legitimacy of probation supervision both in the eyes of the individuals on supervision but also in the eyes of officers.
 As for clients, POs noted that probationers can easily lie about complying with conditions like attending AA meetings or taking prescribed medications, since POs have no way to verify attendance or compliance.
 This can erode the legitimacy of probation supervision, and individuals tend not to comply with the law if they perceive authorities to be illegitimate (Tyler, 1990; Williams & Schaefer, 2024).
 As for the POs, when POs are unable to effectively monitor and verify compliance with certain conditions, it can potentially diminish their perception of the legitimacy and effectiveness of the probation system they are tasked with enforcing.
 If they feel that they cannot do their jobs, then they don't feel that they can make credible decisions.